realMidoss/patri/README.md

 # Patri Bot - Powered by Heroku

-A bot that I made for python practice this BOT was designed for GAM Discord server
+A bot that I made for python practice this BOT designed for GAM Discord server
 And my first ever codding project

-Features of Patri:

-* Bean Economy System
-* Anime reactions to eachother
-* meme commands
-* fake moderation commands
+Targets of prohect (Still ongoing):

+1. Making an economy system and a leaderboard
+2. Seting a Database
+3. Writing code in a clean way

 Thanks to Forg, Jaymo, Luna and Prefix